ttscoff/bunch/using-bunch/preferences.md

 ## Bunch Editor

 Click the button to select an external editor for your Bunch files.
-You can hold down command while clicking any Bunch in the menu to open its file in your editor.
+You can hold down Command while clicking any Bunch in the menu to open its file in your editor.